‘Maxim’ Model Hannah Palmer Flaunts Figure In A Red Crop Top And Skimpy Bottoms In New Snap

 American model Hannah Palmer has lately become quite popular on Instagram – thanks to her skin-baring and seductive bikini pics that she posts every week.
 And although her claim to fame are her swimsuit shots, she has proved that she can pull all types of looks with perfect ease.

-In her newest Instagram post, the model sizzled in an orangish red off-the-shoulder crop top and matching bottoms which left little to the imagination of the viewers.
-The dangerously short yet chic ensemble, embellished with red tassels, allowed Hannah to flash some serious underboob.
-And not only that, but the thong-cut of her bottoms provided a generous view of her pert derriere which sent a wave of excitement among her fans.
+In her newest Instagram post, the model sizzled in a dark orange-red off-the-shoulder crop top and matching bottoms which left little to the imagination of the viewers.
+The dangerously short yet chic ensemble, embellished with matching tassels, allowed Hannah to flash some serious underboob.
+Not only that, but the thong-cut of her bottoms provided a generous view of her pert derriere which sent a wave of excitement among her fans.

 Hannah wore her blonde tresses down and stood barefoot next to a white background to pose for the picture.
-And, as expected, the post in question accrued close to 40,000 likes within one day of going live.
+As expected, the post in question accrued close to 40,000 likes within one day of going live.

 Praising her beauty, one fan wrote that she is the sexiest Instagram model these days, while another devout fan commented that her body is simply amazing.
 Others, per usual, posted complimentary words and phrases like “extremely hot,” “gorgeous model,” and “true goddess,” while many others expressed their excitement for Hanna’s sexy body by posting sexually-explicit comments on the picture.